Isaac Osbourne: Aberdeen

 After being released by Coventry City, Osbourne went on trial at Scottish Premier League side Aberdeen.
 The day after his trial was announced, the club says they confirmed their interests signing the player.
 The following month, he went on another trial at the Dons to earn a contract.

 On 30 June 2011, Osbourne signed a one-year contract with Aberdeen, following a trials.
 Upon joining the club, he said Aberdeen has helped his career by overcoming his injury and credited Craig Brown for reviving his career.
 Osbourne made his debut for the club, starting the whole game, in a 0–0 draw against St Johnstone in the opening game of the season.
 After making his Aberdeen debut, he expressed his delight and describe his debut as a "dream".
 Since making his debut for Aberdeen, he quickly made an immediate impact, having established himself in the first team, leading Manager Brown revealed that the club has begun a contract negotiations to tie up the player a new deal.
 However, Osbourne suffered a hamstring injury during a match against Forfar Athletic in the fourth round in the Scottish Cup and was substituted in the first half, as Aberdeen won 4–0.
 After the match, he needed to have a knee operation and was sidelined for four months.
 While on the sidelines, Osbourne signed a one-year contract extension with Aberdeen, keeping him until 2013.
-It wasn't until on 12 May 2012 when he made his return to the first team, coming on as a substitute for Kári Árnason in the 75th minute, as the club drew 0–0 with St Mirren.
+On 12 May 2012, he made his return to the first team, coming on as a substitute for Kári Árnason in the 75th minute, as the club drew 0–0 with St Mirren.
 At the end of the 2011–12 season, Osbourne went on to make twenty–six appearances in all competitions.